hai-h-nguyen/RL-package-installation/UbuntuCudaCudnnGymMujoco.md

 pip3 install tensorflow-gpu (Maybe need to specify correct version to your system here, mine is 1.5.0)
 ```
-Check for importing OK in Python
+- Check for importing OK in Python for tensorflow and keras
 ```
 $ python3
 >>> import tensorflow